poludmik/czech-bench/models/README.md

     - `task` - specifies the pipeline's task.
 It is usually inferred automatically from the loaded model.
 Defaults to None.
     - `do_sample` - enables output sampling instead of greedy decoding, defaults to False
     - `max_new_tokens` - maximum number of tokens to generate, defaults to 512
     - `precision` - determines the torch_dtype parameter of the model.
 Use 'fp16' for `torch.float16`, 'bf16' for `torch.bfloat16`, 'fp32' for `torch.float32`, or 'auto' for automatic selection based on model parameters.
+Additional data types are now supported via the Quanto library: 'fp8', 'int8', 'int4', and 'int2'.
 Defaults to 'auto'.
     - `device_map` - corresponds to the `device_map` parameter of the Transformers pipeline.
 Defaults to 'auto'.
     - `**kwargs` - all additional keyword arguments will be passed directly to the model's loading function.
 These can include `temperature`, `load_in_8bit`, `load_in_4bit`, etc.